AlaYousef/portfolio-project4/TESTING.md

 * Also the user will see Add recipe and profile dropdown links after logged-in.
 * The user can see comment form, so can leave a comment.
-* The user can like/dislike recipes, bookmarkes recipes.
+* The user can like/dislike and bookmarke recipes.
 * If the user click on like or bookmarke buttons without logging-in, the user will be rdeirect to log-in page to log-in.